n8agrin/pres-react/PITCHME.md

 ---
 ## What is React?

-1. It's a library (not a "framework")
+1. Library (not a "framework")
-2. that allows you to create UI Components
+2. Declarative
-3. in a declarative syntax
+3. Component based
 4. ??
 5. Profit 💰🤑💰🤑💰🤑!